Skip to content

 • Date

-After filling in the form, click on the “Continue” button to proceed, the variable now will be listed in the variables section.
-Also, is possible to edit or delete a variable by clicking on the respective icons next to each variable in the list.
+After filling in the form, click on the “Continue” button to proceed.
+The variable will now be listed in the variables section.
+It is also possible to edit or delete a variable by clicking on the respective icons next to each variable in the list.

 Variables List

-When the variable is edited a modal will appear with the variable details, you can modify the name, label and type of the variable.
+When a variable is edited, a modal will appear with the variable details.
+You can modify the name, label, and type of the variable.

 Edit Variable Modal